EduardVar/Super-Mario-Bros-XNA/README.md

 # To Run
 To try out the program, please dowload the Current Build folder and run Super Mario Bros.exe
 # Requirements
-Windows and a gamepad (in the current build) is required to run and control this program
+Windows and a gamepad (in the current build) is required to run and control this program.
+Use D-Pad or Left stick to move and buttons to jump/run.